srcfl/srcful-documentation/docs/developer/auth.md

 - **delegatedKey**: The public key of the external application whose generated private key can be used to sign messages
 - **attributes**: Additional attributes that describe the token, currently `name`, `nonce`, and `permissions` are supporte by the SEA and API Backend.
 Permissions are of particular interest and are documented in its own section, but basically describe what the token is allowed to do with defined resources.
 The `nonce` attribute is added by bifrost automatically.

-In an application it makes sense to show the issuer public key so the user understands what wallet is logged in, but at the same time make it clear that this is a JTW token based authentication.
+In an application it makes sense to show the issuer public key so the user understands what wallet is logged in, but at the same time make it clear that this is a delegatge token based authentication.
 It does not make sense to show the delegatedKey as this is only used internally in the application and JWT token.
 Also note that the expiration time can be changed, as of now the default time to live is 12h.

 ### Permissions
 TODO: Document the permissions here.